Mauro Merlino: Earthquake Protests as Spider-Man

 By late August 2016, attention was diverted to the victims of the 2016 6.2 Earthquakes impacting central Italy (namely the Amatrice region).
 He began marching in the squares of several towns, and ended up trekking over 300 miles to bring solidarity to the victims by suggesting a "smile initiative" for the children impacted.
 Protests took place in Modena, with the help of other superheroes and Mantua (Mantova).
 Later, he would travel to the Earthquake zone in the snow, talking to the mayor of Rieti.

 He was said to have walked 300 miles to the Earthquake site with other superheroes, and even climbed buildings of which his story gained international attention in the United States originally published in The Local and Italian Tribune.

-His protest in Mantua (Italians refer to this city as Mantova) in March 2017 was highly publicized, gained him front-page news and a special segment of how Spider-Man brings bring smiles to the children who have been impacted by the earthquake.
+His protest in Mantua (Italians refer to this city as Mantova) in March 2017 was highly publicized, gained him front-page news and a special segment of how Spider-Man brings smiles to the children who have been impacted by the earthquake.
 The video outlined a day in the life of Spider-Man in the City of Mantua.
 The newspaper edition compared the activist's peaceful methods to Gandhi's methods calling him a "Gandhian protestor".